angus-g/mom6-spurious/writing/paper/baroclinic-eddies.md

 <!-- ![\label{fig:drpe_4} RPE rate of change at 4km resolution](plots/eddies_drpe_4.png) -->

-When the horizontal resolution is decreased to 4km, MOM6 exhibits slighly greater spurious mixing than POP across the range of experiments.
+When the horizontal resolution is decreased to 4km, MOM6 exhibits slightly greater spurious mixing than POP across the range of experiments.
 At this resolution, the PPM:H3 advection scheme consistently provides a small decrease in spurious mixing as compared to the PLM scheme.
 However, the improvement in spurious mixing is minor, and may not be worth the extra computational cost involved in invoking the PPM:H3 advection scheme.

 <!-- ![\label{fig:drpe_1} RPE rate of change at 1km resolution](plots/eddies_drpe_1.png) -->